On TN Govt Laptop - Dear GoTN & C-DAC, Will You Listen?

 1. Karnataka state electronics development corporation, KEONICS developed and launched, KEO, a low-cost AI ready mini PC at Bengaluru Tech Summit (BTS) at an cost of Rs.18,999/-, last year.

-2. The development of KEO is a significant milestone in achieving technology sovereignity because, it is powered by a RISC-V processor with an open instruction set instead of proprietary instruction sets that comes with Intel and AMD processors.
-By choosing this, the agency need not waste money on licensing costs or not locked-in to a particular vendor.
+2. The development of KEO is a significant milestone in achieving technology sovereignty because, it is powered by a RISC-V processor which provides open instruction set instead of proprietary instruction sets (x86/ARM) that comes with Intel and AMD processors.
+By choosing this, the agency can save money on licensing costs & not locked-in to a particular vendor.

-3. KEONICS also procured the required electronic componenets directly from Taiwan and assembled this device.
+3. KEONICS also procured the required electronic components directly from Taiwan and assembled this device.

-4. We would like to ask, why ELCOT did not take this approach?
-This approach, not only saves cost, but also breaks dependency on licensed technologies from foreign companies, thus a step forward in achieveing technology sovereignity.
+4. We ask, why ELCOT did not take this approach?
+This approach, not only saves cost, but also breaks dependency on licensed technologies from foreign companies, thus a step forward in achieving technology sovereignty.

 On Software

 1. All students get a 6 month free subscription to the AI platform 'Perplexity Pro'.
-We would like to ask, on what basis Perplexity Pro is chosen and what happens after 6 month, when the subscription ends?
+We ask, On what basis Perplexity Pro is chosen and what happens after 6 month, when the subscription ends?

-2. Once again, we would like to highlight an initiative by KEONICS.
-They are building an offline-first AI chatbot/agent, BUDDH, which is trained on Karnataka State education syllabus textbooks.
+2. Again, we would like to highlight an initiative by KEONICS.
+They are building an offline-first AI chat-bot/agent, BUDDH, which is trained on Karnataka State education syllabus textbooks.
 This will be pre-installed in the KEO PCs and will be available to school students even without Internet.
-Why ELCOT and TN Govt's Department of Education not think about this?
+Why ELCOT & Department of Education did not think about this?

-3. Government, instead of promoting a commercial proprietary black box tech companies, like Perplexity, to expand their market (which is not govt's duty), /should basically build a open-hardware based PC, equip it with a better processor to run off-the-shelf, open-weight AI models locally.
+3. Government, instead of promoting a commercial proprietary black box tech platform, like Perplexity, to expand their market (which is not government's duty), should basically build a open-hardware based PC, equip it with a better processor to run off-the-shelf, open-weight AI models locally using FOSS LLM tools like Ollama, LocalAI, etc.

-4. That way, the students can tinker with AI models without losing their privacy and access to Internet shouldn't be an barrier to learning AI in first place.
-Student's shouldn't be seen as mere consumers of black-box technology, instead they should be equipped with transparent technology & tools like FOSS which they can use, study how it works, modify & improve upon to actually gain knowledge required for practice.
+5. Students shouldn't be seen as mere consumers of black-box technology, instead they should be equipped with transparent technology & tools like FOSS which they can use, study how it works, modify & improve upon to actually gain knowledge required for practice.
+This definitely improves their employability skills.

 Summary